danieljbc/collector/docs/TESTS.md

 ### Test Logs

 The logs for the execution of the tests was generated in the HTML format and can be found [**here**](https://htmlpreview.github.io/?https://github.com/danieljbc/collector/blob/master/docs/files/testlogs.html).
+You can click on the name of each test to expand the log for each individual test case.

 ## Framework Instantiation